mrDaerio/AY2021_II_Project_2-2/README.md

 ## GUI

 The GUI has been developed with kivy, and allows to display the data retrieved by the microcontroller and elaborate them to extract the heart rate of the subject.
-Through the interface is possible also to have agraphical representation of the signal rielaborated, in order to have a clear representation of the beating, and also allows to change internal parameter of the microcontroller, such as the sample rate and the full scale range.
-Another feature is the data export of the three raw channels of the accelerometers in a .csv file, which can be used for further studies or furhter data elaboration on other platforms.
+Through the interface is possible also to have a graphical representation of the signal rielaborated, in order to have a clear representation of the beating, and also allows to change internal parameter of the microcontroller, such as the sample rate and the full scale range.
+Another feature is the data export of the three raw channels of the accelerometers in a .csv file, which can be used for further studies or further data elaboration on other platforms.
 The microcontroller is also able to save the last parameter that the user has set, and retrieve them for the next session.

 All the packets that need to be installed in the virtual environment to make the interface work are listed in the folder named "GUI".
 The bluetooth module connection with the computer can be established in the bluetooth settings, as any other bluetooth device.
 The module is called "HC-05", but the name may differ.